TheFrenchGhosty/TheFrenchGhostys-Ultimate-YouTube-DL-Scripts-Collection/README.md

 Considering that I chose to separate the content:

-Archive Scripts: Scripts that will download everything that was created before December 31 of the previous year, inclusive.
+Archive Scripts: Scripts that will download everything that was created before December 31 of the previous year (included).
 For example, if the current date is any day between 2021-01-01 and 2021-12-31, everything created up to and including 2020-12-31 will be downloaded.
+Because YouTube takes time to transcode videos (usually 1 week, maximum 1 month), you may want to avoid running the Archive Scripts too soon into the new year.

-Active Scripts: Scripts that will download everything that was created after January 1 of the current year, inclusive.
+Active Scripts: Scripts that will download everything that was created after January 1 of the current year (included).
 For example, if the current date is 2021-02-02, everything created between and during the dates 2021-01-01 and 2021-02-02 will be downloaded.

 Watch Script: Script that will download individual videos made by a creator that are not meant to be archived but deleted after being watched (naming scheme: `Uploader - 20201231 - Title [VIDEOID].ext`).